 There are many organisations in the East doing fantastic work to address the growing number of homeless young people.
 In Parliament, for example, Samantha has thanked Family Access Network (FAN) for the excellent homeless support services they provide such as transitional support and private rental brokerage, life-skills and volunteer programs and an equality support program.

 We need increased support for organisations such as FAN, and a real commitment to public housing in the East to address this housing crisis for young people.
 Samantha will continue to pressure the government to take action on this.
-You can read her relevant speeches from Parliament here and here.

 The Victorian Greens believe, like FAN, that affordable housing is a basic human right.
 Our young people in the East deserve better.